MarekCichy/pt-br-classifier/README.md

 ## Description
 Classifying Portuguese texts according to their variety (European or Brazilian Portuguese) The repository documents the entire process of building a ML model and deploying it:
-- Scraping data from TED lectures with Scrapy
+- Scraping data from TED lectures with Scrapy (BRCrawler.py, PTCrawler.py)
-- Basic data processing (Jupyter notebook, pandas)
-- Setting up a classifier using scikit-learn
+- Basic data processing, setting up a classifier using scikit-learn (ptclassifier.ipynb)
-- Exporting the model with joblib
+- Exporting the model with joblib (ptclassifier.ipynb)
-- Setting an API with Flask
+- Setting an API with Flask (flask_app.py)

 ## Contributions
 Are highly encouraged.
 Some paths to explore: